 “Yeah… Nothing too crazy, but every once in a while… like recently, for example.
 I had to help the Brown Suits with their investigation.
 Luckily, that gave me the perfect opportunity to help when the issue with Emma’s spine became reality.”

 “He helped Thomas dispose of them!”
 Travis explained.
-“His Ability allows him to stick enemies to whatever surface he uses it on using a unique phantonic force.
+“His Ability allows him to move things and stick them to whatever surface he uses it on using a unique phantonic force, kind of like a magnet.
 Thomas then uses some of the weapons he’s got stored to, well—”

 “Vaporize them.”
 Cody continued.
 “We have no choice.
 Can’t leave any evidence behind.”